I’ve got a riddle for you.

 Bone-strength tests look at bone-mineral density and give what is called a T score.
 A 2.5 or lower T score means that a person has osteoporosis and is at a high risk of breaking bones.

-But according to the results of a new study published in the June 1’st issue of the Journal of the American Medical Association (JAMA), diabetics 65 and older who have a T score of just minus 2 have about the same risk of breaking a bone.
+But according to the results of a study published in the Journal of the American Medical Association (JAMA), diabetics 65 and older who have a T score of just minus 2 have about the same risk of breaking a bone.

 Meaning, of course, that countless people have been sent home having been told their bone density is fine only to unexpectedly suffer from a painful broken hip or other fracture.
 Talk about an accident waiting to happen!